SSoundSlicr

 How to Use SoundSlicr Silence Remover

 Choose a supported audio file from your device.
-The MVP maximum file size is 100MB.
+The current version maximum file size is 100MB.
 Spoken recordings with clear pauses are the best fit, especially interviews, podcasts, monologues, voice notes, and review drafts.

 Start processing and wait while the browser applies the fixed silence-removal settings.
-The MVP does not expose detailed threshold controls, which keeps the page simple and avoids making users tune a filter before they can get a result.
+The current version does not expose detailed threshold controls, which keeps the page simple and avoids making users tune a filter before they can get a result.

 Download the MP3 and listen through the full file.
 Check that words, breaths, transitions, and natural pauses have not been cut too aggressively.
 If the result feels rushed, keep the original and consider a manual editor.